 Vietnamese summer rolls are fun, if a little fiddly to make.
 The include fresh herbs, fresh veggies and soft noodles.
 The skins are smooth and slightly sticky.
 You end up with a wonderful combination of smooth, crunchy and chewy.

-You should be warned that my Tofu Summer Rolls are quite spicy.
+You should be warned that my Tofu Spring Rolls are quite spicy.
 The tofu is marinated in chilli oil and the dipping sauce packs a punch.
 I love it but of course you can tone down the chilli if you wish.

-How to Serve Vietnamese Summer Rolls with Tofu
+How to Serve Tofu Spring Rolls

 Summer rolls are a great dish to prep and then leave the ingredients out for your guests to roll the rolls themselves.
 Its a great alternative to do-it-yourself-pizzas.
 And lots of fun!